 For more information, visit Tri-Rail's website.

-Brightline is a private higher-speed intercity passenger rail service that currently serves three (3) stations connecting the downtown areas of Miami, Fort Lauderdale, and West Palm Beach along the Florida East Coast (FEC) railway.
+Brightline is a private higher-speed intercity passenger rail service that currently serves three stations connecting the downtown areas of Miami, Fort Lauderdale, and West Palm Beach along the Florida East Coast (FEC) railway.
 This is the newest transit system serving South Florida since inception in early 2018.
+Stations in Boca Raton, Aventura and Orlando are currently under construction.

 For more information, visit Brightline's website.